 So grab your favorite seasoning, summon your inner grillmaster, and let’s sink our teeth into this carnivorous quest!

 - Filet mignon, from the tenderloin, is the most tender cut of steak.

 - The tenderloin steak portion in a porterhouse steak must be 1.25″ wide compared to 0.5” in a t-bone steak.

 - Ribeye and flat Iron steak are highly valued since they're finely marbled.

 7 Most Tender Cuts Of Steak

 Here are the seven most tender steaks that you’ll love adding to your recipes.

 1. Filet Mignon

-The phrase "filet mignon" is a French term translating to small and pretty because a small portion of the animal is used to make filet mignon.
+Leading the list is the "filet mignon," a French term translating to small and pretty because a small portion of the animal is used to make filet mignon.

 Roughly a pound of this steak is obtained per cow, which is why it's the most expensive and tender cut.